raspberrypilearning/fl-programming-robotics/week-3/fl-progrobot-w3-step08.md

 ### Describing the algorithm

-The line sensors have two states: the line **is** detected or the line **is not** detected.
+The line sensors have two states: the line **is** detected, or the line **is not** detected.
 The current state of each sensor will help to define the rules of your algorithm.

 To start with, consider what the robot should do when neither of the sensors detects the line.
 If the line is in the centre of the robot, both line sensors will return a 0, as they are over the white background.
 In this scenario, the robot should move forwards.